Ahmad940/vuetify-snippets/README.md

 ## Roadmap
-These extension is intended to cover all the basic and advanced components with UI scaffold with quality code intellisense.
+This extension is intended to cover all the basic and advanced components with UI scaffold with quality code intellisense with the following.
-- Pug support
 - Vue-html support
 - Html support
-- Hue-jade support
+- Vue-jade support
+- and more

 ## Contribution Guide